cloudcap10/me.is-a.dev/content/portfolio.md

 2. Migrate all relevant contents from the old site
 3. Setup facebook chat from the wesbite
 4. Change document root in the new website
+5. Wordpress Performance Optimization using CDN for Faster Delivery With Caching.

 # Features